nodejs/node/doc/api/events.markdown

 ### emitter.listeners(event)

-Returns an array of listeners for the specified event.
+Returns a copy of the array of listeners for the specified event.

     server.on('connection', function (stream) {
       console.log('someone connected!');